 Ask yourself these important questions when fleshing out your plan:

 - How much square footage do I realistically need for my set-up?

-- What season will I host my pop-up (can I host it indoors/outdoors)?
+- What season will I host my pop-up event (can I host it indoors/outdoors)?

-- Which city or neighborhood is ideal for my pop-up shop?
+- Which city or neighborhood is ideal for my pop-up store?

-- Do I want to hit multiple locations with a traveling pop-up shop?
+- Do I want to hit multiple locations with a traveling pop-up store?